 Technologies Co.
 Ltd. (Annex B 11) has been addressed.
 Mention is made of the AVC standard and first details of the content of the licence (licences, royalty cap and concept of protected entity) as well as mobile phones with T-DMB functions as infringing products.
-In the email of September 6, 2011 (Annex K 10, Exhibit A),
+In the email of September 6, 2011 (Annex K 10, Exhibit A), finally resumed only interrupted conversations with another reference to the AVC license.
+This is also made clear by the fact that did not ask for further explanations in the aftermath of the infringement notice, but instead asked for a telephone appointment to discuss the matter "further" (Annex B 21, 21a).

 If the defendant withdraws to the effect that no concrete reference is made to the patent, this is harmless.
-For example, the defendant or its group companies were able to view the relevant SEP list for the pool together with cross-reference charts, as shown in Annex K 10 Exhibit E on the Internet at www.separation.com, along with the associated standard sections which make use of the associated SEPs.
+For example, the defendant or its group companies were able to view the relevant SEP list for the pool together with cross-reference charts, as shown in Annex K 10 Exhibit E on the Internet at www.comp.com, along with the associated standard sections which make use of the associated SEPs.
 Even if these are not classic claim charts - which the Düsseldorf jurisprudence in this case law does not take into account.

 The court did not even require this at the second stage of the negotiations (see OLG Düsseldorf, Urteil v.
 30.03.2017, Az.
 1-15 U 66/15, GRUR 2017, 1219, 1223 - Mobiles Kommunikationssystem) because the plaintiff already had the opportunity to take note.
-The fact that the parent company was in any case aware of the activities of - which suggests that its Internet presence is also not unknown to it - is already apparent from the email sent by Mr to from on 1 July 2009 (cf. Annex B 8, 8a).
+The fact that the parent company was in any case aware of the activities of - which suggests that its Internet presence is also not unknown to it - is already apparent from the email sent by Mr Company to Company from from 0 n 1 July 2009 (cf. Annex B 8, 8a).